Mingding Doctrine

 Today's "Living Abundantly" discusses how one can live well.
 Observing those who live well, you will discern a pattern: there are two types of people, the generous and the mean-spirited.
 Those who can take a loss and shoulder responsibility are generous; those who cannot take a loss and shirk responsibility are mean-spirited.
 Few misers live well, but wanting to be generous does not mean acting recklessly.
 One must discern when to be generous and when not to be.

 When I was in university, everyone lived in dormitory buildings with many people.
-Some dormitories had excellent and harmonious interpersonal relationships; others were tense.
+Some dormitories had excellent and harmonious interpersonal relationships, while others were tense.
 Beijing winters are very cold, below freezing.
 There was no hot water; one had to carry a thermos to fetch water, a five-minute walk.
-After fetching it, one would leave it and bring it back after self-study for washing.
-Some people only carried one for themselves, some carried two for those they were close to, and some carried four.
+After fetching it, it was left until after self-study to be brought back for washing.
+Some people only carried one for themselves, some carried two for themselves and a close friend, and some carried four.
 The student who carried only one often found his water gone.
 Classmates liked to tease him.
 This is a mean-spirited person.
 As the saying goes, "As the twig is bent, so grows the tree."
 Mean-spirited people do not live well!
 Being easily angered is also a form of meanness; getting upset over trivial matters.

-Among us are people of various ages.
+Among us are people of different ages.
 Meanness is disadvantageous, so do not be mean-spirited.
-But if you continue to suffer losses, so be it.
-Everyone has their own standards of judgment; the benevolent see benevolence, and the wise see wisdom.
-Generous people tend to suffer losses, but they look at the long term, while mean-spirited people look at immediate gains.
+But if you continue to suffer losses, then so be it.
+Everyone has their own standards for judging things; the benevolent see benevolence, and the wise see wisdom.
+Generous people are prone to taking losses, but they look at the long term, while mean-spirited people look at immediate gains.

-Singapore has a management university where students often spontaneously organize research projects.
-Some misers fuss about, and no one wants them.
-Some people are not very capable but are willing to contribute money and effort, so everyone likes to include them in their projects.
+There is a management university in Singapore where students often spontaneously organize research projects.
+Some misers fuss and fret, and no one wants them.
+Some people are not very capable but are willing to contribute money and effort, and everyone likes to include them in their projects.
 Relationships between people have value.
-I dislike taking advantage of others; I value interpersonal relationships, which have greatly helped me.
+I dislike taking advantage of others and value interpersonal relationships, which have greatly helped me.
 Money and relationships are incomparable.
 Regardless of age, one must learn to discern.
-It is not that those people suffer losses, but their "calculations" are different.
+It is not that those people suffer losses, but that their "calculations" are different.
 Therefore, I encourage everyone to discern.
 That miser from our school days will certainly not live well past fifty.

 Generosity or Meanness is Influenced by Region

 Some regions have different cultures and value systems.
-Some time ago, I ministered to a brother whose people were very mean-spirited.
-This brother said that your people are very generous and forthright, which I readily acknowledge.
+Some time ago, I ministered to a brother from a place where people are very mean-spirited.
+This brother said that people in your area are very generous and forthright, which I readily acknowledge.

 Later, I received an elderly sister, a well-known traditional Chinese medicine practitioner with a high monthly salary, but she was very poor despite her age.
-I paid for her food, drink, and accommodation.
-You will find that inherent meanness is the source of poverty.
-A person's character determines their problems, and the older one gets, the harder it is to change.
+I paid for all her food, drink, and accommodation.
+You will find that meanness is the root of poverty.
+A person's character determines their ailments, and the older one gets, the harder it is to change.

 It is More Blessed to Give Than to Receive